Pratikshinde55/Terraform-aws-Module_dataSource-EC2/README.md

   "Filter": is sub block of data source for specify 'data type' information.

+  Three filters are applied for AMIs:

+   AMI name matching the pattern "al2023-ami-*-x86_64".

+   Root device type is set to "ebs".

+   Virtualization type is set to "hvm".

    "ami": attribute of the "aws_instance" resource is being assigned the value of 'data.aws_ami.amazonaminame.id' attribute referance this take ami id form data block.